Non-represented Professional Employee Promotion Process Information

 2. Promotion Process

 All non-represented professionals enter the UMaine Extension professional system at the Extension Professional I Rank.
 Personnel remain at the entry Rank of Extension Non-represented Professional I for at least four years.
 (Individuals employed as Non-represented Professionals at the time when this document became official, were given the rank of Extension Non-represented Professional I and were assumed to have held this rank since they were employed by UMaine Extension as a Professional.)
-An increase in Rank may be awarded after the completion of four (4) full years of employment in the present Job Rank or if four years of service will be achieved by the July 1 promotion effective date.
+An increase in Rank may be awarded after the completion of four (4) full years of employment in the present Job Rank.

 If a UMPSA represented Extension Professional obtains the status of non-represented Extension Professional at any point in their employment, they begin at the Rank of Extension Non-represented professional I and would be eligible for promotion in the Non-represented professional Career Ladder in four years.